sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-azure-search.md

 # Azure Search Fundamentals

-In this lab you will learn the basics of the Azure search service and how to ingest and index the provided dataset with the built-in tools.
-This lab will teach you on how to use the **Azure Portal** do ingest and search the business documents of the provided dataset.
+In this lab, you will learn the basics of the Azure Search service and how to ingest and index a provided dataset using the built-in tools.
+This lab will teach you how to use the **Azure Portal** to ingest and search the business documents of a provided dataset.

 ## What is Azure Search